 NOTE: These fees are falling out of favor due to formality.

-– Gaju: Used for clan leaders or for parents and heads of household.
-Can be used accompanied by -nim or alone.
+- Gaju: Used for clan leaders or for parents and family heads.
+Can be used with -nim or alone.

-– Naeuri: Used in the past to refer to people of the highest classes and status, however, inferior to his Excellency, used by commoners in the Joseon Dynasty.
+- Naeuri: Used in the past to refer to people of the highest classes and status, but inferior to his Excellency, used by commoners in the Joseon Dynasty.

 Comparison between Korean and Japanese honorifics

-It is possible to say that the Korean and Japanese honorifics are completely different.
+You can see the list of Japanese Honorifics clicking here.
+It is possible to affirm that the Korean and Japanese honorifics are completely different.
 Since there are few suffixes that resemble the other language.

-Korean suffixes are more difficult than Japanese ones, but of course, studying a language is never easy, it is a matter of practice and dedication.
-So, just as Japanese is possible to learn Korean, don’t you think?
+Korean suffixes are more difficult than Japanese, but of course, studying a language is never easy, it is a matter of practice and dedication.
+So, just like Japanese is possible learn Korean, do not you think?

 Some similarities in the suffixes or use of them are also due to Chinese culture and cultural influences spread throughout Asia.
-You may also want to see some similarities and differences between the Chinese, Korean and Japanese languages.
+You may also want to see some similarities and differences between Chinese, Korean and Japanese.

 I hope you enjoyed this article.
 If you liked it, share and leave your comments!
-Thanks and see you in the next article!
+Thank you and see you in the next article!